 Boutique Places to Stay in London

 We’ve handpicked some of the finest boutique hotels in London to help you find a quirky, romantic, memorable stay in the capital.
-Our guide to places to stay in London takes in the major districts and areas across this sprawling metropolis.
+Our guide to places to stay takes in the major districts and areas across this sprawling metropolis which over eight million people call home.

 Threadneedles hotel in the City of London – formerly in use as a bank.